renchristelle/MLOps-flask-ml-azure/README.md

-# MLOps-flask-ml-azure-serverless
+# MLOps Flask Application on Azure App Service with Azure Pipelines
-This is a repository for deploying a Flask Machine Learning Application on Azure App Services
+This is a repository for deploying a Flask Machine Learning Application on Azure App Services with Azure Pipelines

 This project is built with python 3.9